VCA-EPFL/vca-epfl.github.io/content/wiki/lean-profiling.md

 Adding `lake env` before the command will ensure that the lean file can import other files in the project.
 This produces a trace that can be view in the [firefox profiler view](https://profiler.firefox.com).

 ![](/imgs/lean-profiler.png)

+The profile can even be [uploaded and shared](https://share.firefox.dev/4glrFqn).

 ## `profiler`